7 Tips to Bounce Back from Financial Mistakes

 Take Stock of Your Situation—A financial mistake can make it feel like you’ll never be back on solid ground.
 That’s why it’s important to fully assess your current financial situation; it might not be as bad as you think.
 And if it is, you’ll need a plan to regain your footing.
 Our free online financial assessment can help you gain a clear picture of where you stand.

 Get Back to Basics—Once you have a clear understanding of your current finances, work out a budget to ensure you can cover all your basic needs, including housing, food, utility bills and transportation.
+Our Living Expenses Calculator will help you break down the basics.

 Freeze Your Spending—Until you get back on your feet, cut out any extras you don’t absolutely need, such as eating out, subscribing to multiple streaming services or recreational travel.
 It might seem like a bummer, but it’s only temporary until you are financially stable again.
 And in the meantime, you might just find you prefer saving money to spending it.